The Ben, Will & JD Hayes-trained Cox...

 Saddlecloth Number – This is the number of your horse, which you might need to place the bet and which also helps you keep track of your selection during the race.
 Saddlecloth No. 2 is the most recent to win in 2023 with Without A Fight.

 Barrier – This designates the starting position of your selection and is usually found in brackets behind the horse name.
 Different horses prefer different starting positions, so you could check out your selections’ history to determine their chances to do well.
 As the Caulfield Cup is run over a staying distance of 2400m, wider barrier draws are historically not an issue.
-In fact, five of the eight Caulfield Cup winners from 2009 – 2016 jumped from a double digit barrier including Dunaden from the outside barrier (18 of 18) in 2012 and Mer De Glace from the second widest barrier (17 of 18 in 2019) and Incentivise who also won from the far outside barrier (18 of 18) in 2021.
+In fact, seven of the 12 Caulfield Cup winners from 2009 – 20 jumped from a double digit barrier including Dunaden from the outside barrier (18 of 18) in 2012 and Mer De Glace from the second widest barrier (17 of 18 in 2019) and Incentivise who also won from the far outside barrier (18 of 18) in 2021.

 Weight – This designates the weight your horse will carry during the race.
 Some Caulfield Cup form guides will have a separate section for weight, others will list it right after the barrier number.
 Ideally your selection will carry less than 56 kilograms, so keep an eye out for weights below 56kg, but don’t completely discount horse carrying heavier weights.
 The Caulfield Cup is a handicap race so the higher-rated horses and past Group 1 winners will carry more kilos.
-Note that two of the five Caulfield Cup winners from 2012 – 2016 carried 58kg to victory, while Best Solution carted 57.5kg for his 2018 win.
+Note that two of the Caulfield Cup winners from 2012 – 2019 carried 58kg to victory, while Best Solution carted 57.5kg for his 2018 win.